Interference dynamics of matter-waves of SU($N$) fermions: Discussions and Conclusions

-\textit{Repulsive regime.} The persistent current fractionalizes with the bare flux quantum $\phi_{0}$ reduced by $N_{p}$ (implying that the energy is periodic with a period of $\phi_{0}/N_{p}$).
+\paragraph{Repulsive regime --} The persistent current fractionalizes with the bare flux quantum $\phi_{0}$ reduced by $N_{p}$ (implying that the energy is periodic with a period of $\phi_{0}/N_{p}$).
 Fractionalization originates through level crossings between the ground and excited states that result in the creation of spin excitations in the ground-state~\cite{chetcuti2021persistent}.
-Interestingly enough, we find that the fractional values of the angular momentum are not displayed as holes in the momentum distribution as in the non-interacting case. {In addition, the characteristic hole now becomes a small depression (finite valued local minimum) in the momentum distribution at momentum $\mathbf{k}=0$}, as the correlations are no longer trivial as in the non-interacting case --Fig.~\ref{fig:TOFrp}.
+Interestingly enough, we find that the fractional values of the angular momentum are not displayed as holes in the momentum distribution as in the non-interacting case.
+In addition, as soon as the correlations depart from the non-interacting case, the characteristic hole becomes a small depression (finite valued local minimum) in the momentum distribution at momentum $\mathbf{k}=0$ --Fig.~\ref{fig:TOFrp} (\textbf{a}).
 Moreover, an additional `delay' characterising the specific fractionalization of the angular momentum is found.
-In other words, the depression occurs at a larger flux value than the one where the hole opens up.
-Specifically, for a given system with $N_{p}$ particles, a momentum distribution depression appears at $\phi_{D} = \phi_{H} + \frac{N_{p}-1}{2N_{p}}$, where $\phi_{H}$ is the flux at which the hole opens up at zero interactions and {the second term accounting for the fractionalization `delay'.} Therefore, in principle one can distinguish systems with different $N_{p}$ by monitoring the actual value of $\phi$ at which the depression occurs.
+In other words, the depression occurs at a larger flux value than the one where the hole opens up --Fig.~\ref{fig:TOFrp} (\textbf{b}).
+Specifically, for a given system with $N_{p}$ particles, a momentum distribution depression appears at $\phi_{D} = \phi_{H} + \frac{N_{p}-1}{2N_{p}}$, where $\phi_{H}$ is the flux at which the hole opens up at zero interactions and {the second term accounting for the fractionalization `delay'.} Therefore, such a property makes $N_{p}$ accessible by monitoring the actual value of the flux at which the depression occurs.
 At intermediate interactions, the system experiences only partial fractionalization.
 Nonetheless, this is captured by the homodyne protocol, by tracking the momentum distribution depression at zero momenta.